Sandboxes¶

 Important

-When making changes to a tenant which has an SLA workflow, you must make changes in a sandbox to ensure that tenant’s workflow is not interrupted.
+When making changes to a tenant which has an SLA workflow, you must make changes in a sandbox to ensure that workflows in your production environment not interrupted.

 Access your sandbox¶

-A sandbox is accessible from the drop-down menu that is associated with the name of your production tenant.
+A sandbox is accessible from the drop-down menu that is associated with the name of your production environment.

 To access your sandbox